Deepfake Generation and Detection: A Benchmark and Survey: Background

 $\bullet$ \textbf{Loss Function.} VAE-based approaches generally employ reconstruction loss and KL divergence loss~\cite{kingma2014auto}.
 Commonly used reconstruction loss functions include Mean Squared Error, Cross-Entropy, LPIPS~\cite{zhang2018unreasonable}, and perceptual~\cite{johnson2016perceptual} losses.
 GAN-based methods further introduce adversarial loss~\cite{goodfellow2014generative} to increase image authenticity, while diffusion-based works introduce denoising loss function~\cite{ho2020denoising}.

-\subsection{Related Research Domains}
+\subsection{{\textbf{Related Research Domains}}}

-$\bullet$ \textbf{Head Swapping} replaces the entire head information rather than only the face of the target image~\cite{shu2022few}, including facial contours and hairstyle, with that of the source image.
-However, in terms of facial attributes, Head Swap only replaces identity attributes, while leaving other attribute information unchanged.
-Recently, some methods~\cite{wang2023hs,han2023generalist} based on Diffusion have been proposed and have shown promising results in achieving good performance.
+$\bullet$ {\textbf{Head Swapping.} This task replaces the entire head region of a target image, including facial contours and hairstyle, with that of a source image~\cite{shu2022few}.
+Despite the larger replacement area, only identity-related attributes are transferred, while other facial attributes remain unchanged.
+Recently, diffusion-based methods~\cite{han2023generalist} have emerged and demonstrated promising performance.}

-$\bullet$ \textbf{Face Super-resolution} aims to enhance the resolution of low-resolution face images to generate high-resolution face images~\cite{scsnet,moser2023hitchhiker}.
-This task is closely related to various deepfake sub-tasks.
-In the early stages of Face Swapping~\cite{natsume2018rsgan,sun2018hybrid} and Talking Face Generation~\cite{fan2015photo,chen2019hierarchical}, there was consistently a low-resolution issue in the generated images and videos.
-This problem was addressed by incorporating face super-resolution methods into the models~\cite{mir2023dit,xu2022high} to improve output quality.
-In terms of technical approaches, FSR can be categorized into methods based on CNNs~\cite{huang2017wavelet,chen2019sequential,chen2020learning}, GANs~\cite{KoMulti,moser2024diffusion}, reinforcement learning~\cite{shi2019face}, and ensemble learning~\cite{jiang2019atmfn}.
+$\bullet$ {\textbf{Face Super-resolution.} This task enhances low-resolution images to produce high-resolution outputs~\cite{scsnet,moser2023hitchhiker}.
+It is closely related to many deepfake sub-tasks.
+Early methods in Face Swapping~\cite{natsume2018rsgan,sun2018hybrid} and Talking Face Generation~\cite{fan2015photo,chen2019hierarchical} often suffered from low-resolution outputs in synthesized images and videos.
+This limitation has been alleviated by integrating face super-resolution modules into generative pipelines~\cite{mir2023dit,xu2022high}, significantly improving visual quality.
+Technically, face super-resolution approaches can be categorized into CNNs~\cite{huang2017wavelet,chen2019sequential,chen2020learning}, GANs~\cite{KoMulti,moser2024diffusion}, reinforcement learning~\cite{shi2019face}, and ensemble learning~\cite{jiang2019atmfn}. }